wko27/blog/_daily/2017-11-18-More_Bon_Chon.md

 * taiwan cafe in milpitas, delicious! no idea what I was eating though
 * karaoke
 * oathbreaker finally came out, but still finishing Equinox (Children of Occam book 2)
+* collected 3000 reviews now, ready to run some basic text analysis

 LEARNINGS:
 * how to manage my workers